rabailshafeeq/supply-chain-genie-agent/README.md

 > "Total Sales for material 231412 in the last month and tariff impact"

-... and get a real, trustworthy answer — without writing SQL, without opening a dashboard, and without a data analyst in the loop for every question.
+... and get a real, trustworthy answer, without writing SQL, without opening a dashboard, and without a data analyst in the loop for every question.
 The catch: the two things being asked about (sales and tariff cost) lived in different shapes across the data, and there was no